dusktrades/ftx-cli/docs/topics/trading/split-and-scaled-orders.md

 - `stop-limit`
 - `take-profit-limit`

-Scaled orders can be used to reduce market impact or obtain a better average price when entering or exiting a position.
+Scaled orders can be used to minimise market impact and obtain a better average price when entering or exiting a position.

 When scaled orders need to be queued due to rate limits, they will be queued from the first price to the second price in the price range.
 This effect will be more apparent the slower the account's rate limit and the higher the number of orders being sent in quick succession.